OvRcode/ovrride/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 2.9.6 =
+* fixed: set_time_limit() was still being called in a couple spots even if set_time_limit() is disabled by PHP
+* fixed: regression in scheduled optimization which allowed multiple processes to run
+* fixed: total savings for multisite was incorrectly requerying site 1 for each blog
+* fixed: optimization being attempted via API even if license exceeded
+* added: ewwwio_images table is checked on settings page to make sure it exists
+* added: run utf8_encode() on all filenames for Scheduled Optimize and Scan & Optimize to avoid database update issues, please report any new issues with Scan & Optimize right away

 = 2.9.5 =
 * fixed: wrong path pre-pended using parallel optimization and wp-content or uploads folder is not within the WP root